 My son is now 10 years old!
 His birthday was on the 14th, but I had to see him the weekend before.
 This was a good thing as I found something that Ryan would enjoy so much.

 Ryan is heavily into beatboxing.
 He watches hours upon hours of videos on youtube of various artists performing their talent.
 What better gift could I get him than to take him to the Championships?
 Continue reading →

 After trying to complete the Three Peaks Challenge and failing due to my lungs I have taken it upon my self to finally quit smoking – again!

 At first I tried to go cold turkey and completely stop smoking.
 That didn’t last too long.
 By 4pm that day I was outside smoking again.
 Failure.
 So I decided to go down another route.

 I have been speaking to people who are now smoking those e-cigarette things.
 Asking such questions as how do they compare to proper cigarettes / tobacco.
 Do they provide the same type of hit that normal fags do etc, and they sounded quite positive about the whole thing.

 I wasn’t too convinced at first, but I thought fuck it.
 I really want to quit smoking and this seems like an option, and by this point I’m willing to try anything to quit, so I went and bought one.
 It cost me about the same as a pouch of tobacco, which is good.

 The lady in the shop help me set it up and showed me how it worked as I have never tried one before.
 She understood that I was new at it and was very helpful.
-She asked me to bulk e juice online as it would cost me cheaper and I could choose the type of flavour I wanted to smoke — Undoubtedly one among the best investment I have made till date.

 I am now three full days without smoking a single cigarette, and I’m feeling good for it.
 I still get the craving every now and then, but as long as I’m busy and I chug on this e-cigarette thing I’m generally ok.